Malik Monk NBA Playoffs Player Props: Kings vs. Warriors

-Malik Monk be on the court for the Sacramento Kings at 10:00 PM on Monday against the Golden State Warriors in the 2023 NBA Playoffs.
+Malik Monk and the rest of the Sacramento Kings face the Golden State Warriors in the NBA Playoffs on Thursday, at 10:00 PM ET.

-With prop bets available for Monk, let's break down some stats and trends to assist you in making good selections.
+With prop bets available for Monk, let's examine some stats and trends to help you find good wagers.

 Malik Monk Prop Bets vs. the Warriors